mvanhalen/Vending-Machine-Demo/README.md

 Some notes:

-All the Vue code is in site.js located in the wwwwroot/js folder.
-Of the Vending machine web applicatioon project All C# logic is in the Vending.Machine.Logic project.
+All the Vue code is in site.js located in the wwwwroot/js folder of the Vending machine web application project All C# logic is in the Vending.Machine.Logic project.
 Tests are in the Unit tests project.
-A SignalR websocket connection is used to connection the UI with the Server.
-Logic for that is in the Hub.cs file location in the VendingMachine project root.
+A SignalR websocket connection is used for the connection of UI with the Server.
+Logic for that is in the Hub.cs file located in the VendingMachine project root.

+Not added:
-Security for listening clients via SignalR is not implemented.
+Security for clients via SignalR is not implemented.
 No Database or storage used.
 All runs in memory.
-To reset to default values just hit the red button.
+To reset to default values just hit the red button or refresh teh page.

-Not added:
 A better ui and mobile friedly.
 UI Logic does not include stock checks now.
 Reconnection logic for web sockets in case of failure.
 So having a long session might break te connection and a refresh of the window is needed.